Alec Reed: The Big Give

+The Sir Alec Reed Prize

+The £1 million Sir Alec Reed Prize was established by the Reed Foundation to celebrate Reed’s 90th birthday and the 65th anniversary of the Reed Group.
+Designed to fund help young people with poor mental health into employment, the inaugural prize was awarded to UK Youth in 2024.
+As part of the same initiative, the Foundation also launched a year-long campaign in which it donated £10,000 each week to charities nominated by Reed employees.
+The campaign raised £520,000 for 52 charities, including Brixton Soup Kitchen and the Royal British Legion.

 Ethiopiaid

 Ethiopiaid works with local community partners in Ethiopia to alleviate poverty, support the elderly, empower women and girls, help children with disabilities and increase access to health care and education.
 Reed founded the charity with a £1m donation in 1989, having visited the Ethiopian capital in 1987 on a fact-finding tour organised and accompanied by Jembra Teferra, a relative of Haile Selassie and wife of a former mayor of the city.
 Reed had initially planned on promoting entrepreneurship in the area, but upon arrival was struck by Addis Ababa’s poor public sanitation, especially in the "kebeles" (poor urban neighbourhoods).
 Reed subsequently underwrote a two-year project to develop the kebeles, and arranged pledges for additional financial assistance from Water Aid, Help the Aged and Band Aid.
 Ethiopiaid has gone on to donate £28m in funding and match-funding.
 The charity now partners with around 14 local Ethiopian organisations, providing around £2m in donations.

 One of Ethiopiaid's best-known and longest-standing partners is the Addis Ababa Fistula Hospital, which helps to treat Ethiopian women marginalised by the social and medical complications arising from post-birth fistula.
 Ethiopiaid also funds reconstructive operations for sufferers of facial disfiguration caused by noma (a facially disfiguring disease caused by malnutrition and poor sanitation), animal bites and tumours.